Warren8824/RiversideHomeLab/active-directory/ou-structure.md

 - Supports targeting and filtering for users and devices
 - Enables efficient administrative delegation
 - Allows dynamic attribute-based filtering (e.g., by job title or department)
+- Excessive OU depth for this setup to represent real world applications

 ---